Division of Property — Ontario

 What to Do If Your Spouse in Canada Is Hiding or Transferring Assets Before Divorce

-• Determine which provincial law applies — this depends on where you live, not where you married.
+• Determine which provincial law applies.
+It tracks where you live, not where you married.

-• Get the valuation date — this is usually the date of separation.
+• Pin down the valuation date — usually the date of separation.

-• Common-law partners should consult a lawyer about possible unjust enrichment claims if there is no automatic right to division.
+• Common-law partners: see a lawyer about unjust enrichment claims if you live somewhere without automatic division.

 What should you NOT do?

-• Don't sell, transfer, or hide assets — courts can reverse transactions and penalize you.
+• Don't sell, transfer, or hide assets.
+Courts reverse transactions and impose penalties.

-• Don't leave the home assuming you lose your rights — both spouses have a right to the matrimonial home.
+• Don't leave the home thinking you lose your rights.
+Both spouses keep a claim to the matrimonial home regardless of who's on title.

-• Don't ignore debts — both sides of the balance sheet are considered in equalization.
+• Don't ignore debts.
+Equalisation looks at both sides of the balance sheet.

-• Don't rely on informal agreements — get everything in writing and ideally signed with independent legal advice.
+• Don't rely on informal agreements.
+Get it in writing, signed with independent legal advice on each side.

 Ontario Law